Dear friends,

 We play music.
 We watch birds.
 We enjoy our friendships and collaborations.
 It’s simple, really.

 My name is Dave Tanner, and I’ve been a musician for most of my adult life.
 The music you hear from Passerine Dream is mine, with a little help from my friends.
 The first album, self-titled, was released May 3, 2021.
-There’s always something brewing, and I plan on having a second album ready to go soon.
-I have also done an annual calendar of bird photography several years in a row and plan to continue that tradition.
+Passerine Dream “2” is on the way in summer 2026.

-I grew up in a small town in Ontario, Canada and moved to Missouri to pursue a University education.
-I obtained a Communication degree (journalism emphasis) from Truman State University, and worked for newspapers and magazines as a writer and editor before I became a full-time musician and performer in 2015.
+I grew up in the small town of Listowel, Ontario, Canada and moved to Missouri in the 1990s to pursue an education.
+I obtained a Communication degree (journalism emphasis) from Truman State University, and worked for newspapers and magazines as a writer and editor before I went full-time as a musician and performer in 2016.

 My main gig is playing “Paul” in Liverpool Legends: The Complete Beatles Experience, a group put together by Louise Harrison, sister of the late George Harrison of The Beatles.
-Louise left this world in 2023, but her life and legacy are celebrated at every show.
+Louise left this world in 2023, but her life and legacy are everpresent and celebrated in our shows.

 I’ve always made some kind of original music along the way, prior to and coinciding with my touring career.